-The future of travel to Europe is set to change when the European parliament introduces the ETIAS visa waiver for Europe, which is expected to be implemented by 2021.
-Once the new electronic visa waiver system has been activated, citizens of visa waiver countries will be required to have an approved ETIAS to travel to the Schengen passport-free zone for short stays.
+Once the new electronic visa waiver system has been activated, citizens of visa-free countries will be required to have an approved ETIAS to travel to the Schengen free-movement zone for short stays.

 EU Visa Information System (VIS)